 I don’t want to spoil too many of the juicy details you’ll learn on your tour, but if you are on the fence about whether or not it’s worth your time, let me just tell you, the set is so real, they even bring in fresh vegetables for the tables, the gardens are actual gardens and the structures are made from building materials meant to last for decades to come.

-Most everything you see is the real deal which made you feel as if you could turn around and see a Hobbit poking his head over a hill or out a window, curiously gazing at the newcomers.
+Most everything you see is the real deal which makes you feel as if you could turn around and see a hobbit poking his head over a hill or out a window, curiously gazing at the newcomers.

 (There was talk of Hobbit Hotels while we were there, so maybe one day…)

 4. You might meet people from the movie.

 No, I’m not meaning Elijah Wood or Ian McKellen, but many of the people who acted as extras or hobbits stayed on to work the Shire after filming was over.
 Our bus driver worked in several capacities on set and our tour guide was one of the hobbit children from the movie.

 Who knows, maybe even this little guy made an appearance in the movie at some point! 🙂

 I mentioned the fact that most everything is real, but that is only part of the magic that makes up Hobbiton.